fbpx

 LASIK Procedure Room

 According to studies, over 10 million Americans have had LASIK surgery ever since the FDA approved it back in 1999.
-Thousands of LASIK surgeries are performed each year, and the satisfaction rate among patients who get this procedure is remarkably high.
+Thousands of LASIK surgeries are performed each year.
+And the satisfaction rate among patients who get this procedure is remarkably high.
 Of course, just like any other surgery, LASIK does come with its risks.
 This is something that you need to be aware of when you’re deciding whether LASIK is right for you.

 The appeal of LASIKis obvious.
-It gives you a chance to get rid of the daily routine of contact lenses, or the constant stress of eye glasses, and enjoy incredible vision.
+It gives you a chance to get rid of the daily routine of contact lenses.
+Or the constant stress of eye glasses, and enjoy incredible vision.
 In fact, LASIK can even make financial sense over time, because of the money you’ll save on contact lenses.

 Highly selective eye surgeons and highly selective patients generally lead to better outcomes.
 However, it’s a good idea to be aware of all the risks, just in case.